nickbrandt/GitLab/README.md

   -authSocket string
     	Optional: Unix domain socket to dial authBackend at -developmentMode
-    	Allow to serve assets from Rails app -documentRoot string
+    	Allow the assets to be served from Rails app -documentRoot string
     	Path to static files content (default "public") -listenAddr string